-Chronicles retells the entire Old Testament story, highlighting the future hope of the messianic king and a restore temple.
+Chronicles retells the entire Old Testament story, highlighting the future hope of the messianic king and a restored temple.

 Like the Books of Samuel and Kings, 1 and 2 Chronicles was also written as the single Book of Chronicles in the Hebrew Bible.
 Many readers today, however, skip reading it when they find that it repeats much of the material from its previous books.
 But is Chronicles necessary to read?
 Yes, it is!